nim-lang/Nim/doc/manual_experimental.md

   """
 ```

 The current C(C++) backend implementation cannot generate code for gcc and for vcc at the same time.
-For example, `{.asmSyntax: "vcc".}` with the ICC compiler will not generate code with intel asm syntax, even though ICC can use both gcc-like asm and vcc-like.
+For example, `{.asmSyntax: "vcc".}` with the ICC compiler will not generate code with intel asm syntax, even though ICC can use both gcc-like and vcc-like asm.